 Natural Killer cells are important in the body.
 This makes up 50% of all the white blood cells and are needed to control rapidly dividing cells like cancer.
 However, some women may produce too much NK cells which will aggressively attack cells that grow and divide – which is in the case of pregnancy.
 So instead of the body allowing the embryo to develop, the NK cells attacks it.
 Possible treatments are LIT, Intravenous Immunoglobulins (IVIG), steroids and even rheumatoid arthritis drugs.

 “I’m sorry to tell you dear that you have APAS” as she ran here eyes on the test results I sent to her via email.
-She continued, “Your LAT scores are at 0%” and further explained when she saw the blank expressions my husband& I had in our faces “your body can’t protect your baby when you’re pregnant”.
-“And your Vitamin D level are low even though you’re already taking Vitamin D supplements right now”
+She explained that even though I was taking Aspirin already, my blood clotting time just hit the normal range.
+So if Aspirin is taken off, my clotting time would be below normal.
+She continued, “And your LAT scores are both at 0%” and further explained when she saw the blank expressions my husband & I had in our faces “your body can’t protect your baby when you’re pregnant”.
+Since the womans body supposedly builds blocking antibodies to protect the growing fetus, mine does not.
+So in the event I get sick or my immune system thinks the fetus is a foreign body, it may attack it and it can protect it.
+“And your Vitamin D level are low even though you’re already taking Vitamin D supplements right now” Vitamin D’s helps keep our immune system healthy and helps protect it from repiratory infections, which explains I kept on having flu nearly once every month before my first miscarriage.